 - Youth education programs

-Outdoor Recreation is a booming industry.
+Outdoor Recreation is a

 Table listing annual consumer spending, wages and salaries, state and local tax revenue, and direct jobs generated by the outdoor industry in Pennsylvania, Virginia, Maryland, and Delaware.